learn-monogame/learn-monogame.github.io/docs/tutorial/first-batcher/README.md

 ## Explanation

 A standard game has a game loop that does logic executed on the CPU and rendering that is done on the GPU.
 To render, data has to be passed by messages sent from the CPU to the GPU, usually referred to as a draw call.
 Each draw call will take some time to execute.
 Typically games have a time budget for each frame of 16.6 milliseconds (60 FPS).
-For this reason, an optimization technique is to batch or combine as many draw calls as possible together to minimize the amount of total draw calls.
+For this reason, an optimization technique is to batch or combine as many draw calls as possible to minimize the amount of total draw calls.

 This batcher is designed to render quads.
 A quad is a shape built from four vertices.
 We can attach data to a vertex which can then be used inside of a shader.

-The MonoGame SpriteBatch defines a vertex as a position, color, and texture coordinate (using the type `VertexPositionColorTexture`).
+The MonoGame SpriteBatch defines a vertex as a position, color, and texture coordinate (using the `VertexPositionColorTexture` type).
 We'll build our own vertex type called `FirstVertex` to have more freedom over what can be passed to the shader.

 This batcher will allow 2048 different quads in a single batch to start and grow as needed.
 A single quad is built from 4 vertices.